Protesters vent fury at French company for staying in Russia - NewsBreak

 McDonald’s closed its 850 stores in Russia in March, but is still paying its 62,000 employees.
 The fast-food chain said it’s losing $55 million per month in sales from Russia and expects to lose $100 million worth of inventory because of store closures.
 Energy company Shell says it's taking a $3.9 billion charge to cover the cost of exiting investments in Russia, while rival BP said it's taking $25.5 billion in pretax charges to exit its holdings in Russian energy producer Rosneft.

 Other companies are still partially operating in Russia.
-PepsiCo, Nestle and drugmaker Johnson & Johnson are still supplying essentials like medications and baby formula while halting nonessential sales.
+PepsiCo, Nestle, drugmaker Johnson & Johnson are still supplying essentials like medications and baby formula while halting nonessential sales.
 Italian tiremaker Pirelli and Danish brewer Carlsberg say they are operating just enough to support their Russian workers.

 Leroy Merlin, with stores similar to Home Depot, is among the foreign companies with the highest revenue in Russia.
 It says it has helped Ukrainian refugees, including its workers.
 Parent company Adeo Group in Paris didn't reply to multiple requests for comment.